mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Running the application

 To run the application, its main loop should be started.
-This ensues that images are displayed, events and signals are displatched and captured.
+This ensues that images are displayed, and events and signals are dispatched and captured.

 ~~~{.cs}
 example.Run(args);